rsolano60/AntGuardian/README.md

 # AntGuardian

-Antminer monitor and auto-restart tool
+AntMiner monitor and auto-restart tool

 Compatible with all AntMiners